Some statistics about homeless youth and young adults:

 - Family crisis is the most prevalent reason youth and young adults identify for becoming homeless.

-- Up to 60% experience physical abuse in their homes before ending up on the streets.
+- 60% of houseless youth have experienced physical abuse at home before ending up on the streets.

-- Up to 60% of homeless youth have been in foster care at some point in their life.
+- 20-50% of homeless youth have been placed in foster care or hail from an institutional setting

 - Up to 40% are LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer, or Questioning).